Kate Hudson Reminds Us She Has A Phenomenal Singing Voice, Returns To ‘Ellen’

 A post shared by Kate Hudson (@katehudson) on

-Kate Hudson admits that music and singing is her passion and she shares how much her family loves singing as well.
+Kate Hudson admits that music and singing are her passion, and she shares how much her family loves singing as well.

 In fact, Kate reveals how much their family loves Twenty One Pilots that just this week, they’ve been to a Twenty One Pilots concert.